Oracle with Validation

 The contract owner can pause and unpause the validation check.
 When paused, only the primary oracle is used and no deviation check is performed, which is useful if the validation oracle becomes unreliable.

 The contract uses OpenZeppelin's Ownable2Step for safe ownership transfers.
 Calling renounceOwnership() makes the oracle immutable: pause/unpause and ownership transfer are permanently disabled.
 The constructor does not accept address(0) as the initial owner, so to deploy an immutable oracle, deploy with a temporary owner, verify that the validation check is unpaused and price() returns successfully, then renounce.
-Renouncing before verifying allows a temporary owner to pause validation first, leaving the oracle permanently primary-only with no way to re-enable validation.
+Renouncing before verifying is risky: if the temporary owner has paused validation first, the oracle is permanently primary-only with no way to re-enable validation.

 Key Parameters